CalSol/braintrain/lab1.md

 ```
 scons flash-brain
 ```
-or doing the equivalent from inside Eclipse.
+outside the `src` folder (inside the `braintrain` folder) or doing the equivalent from inside Eclipse.

 You can also compare against [the solution here](solutions/lab1.2.cpp).